mozilla/jx-sqlite/docs/Logical Equality.md

     CASE WHEN null THEN "not equal" ELSE "equal" END "equal"

 The problem is the control flow statement is decisive: It treats `NULL` as falsey.
 Our solution is to ensure our logical operators are decisive.

-Another solution is to define conservative control flow: statements that explicitly deal with `null` or a three-way branching statement.
+Maybe we could define conservative control flow: Statements that explicitly deal with `null` or a three-way branching statement.
 Conservative control flow is not explored here.

 ## Summary

-The conservative `eq` available in SQL is not useful when performing structural comparisons.
+The conservative equality `==`, which is used in SQL, is not useful when performing structural comparisons.
 The decisive `eq` is a more effective choice.